JosephShamoon99/Managing-Accounts-With-Active-Directory-/README.md

 <img width="704" height="744" alt="Snapshot 49" src="https://github.com/user-attachments/assets/39d5fc50-d10f-4e2d-a516-a5571e875674" />
 </p>
 <p>
-You can now Login to client 1 with one of the accounts we created.
-I will login with bac.jape.
+You can now Log in to our client with any of the accounts we created.
+I will log in with "bac.jape", but you can pick anyone you want.
 </p>
 <br />